jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-02.md

 ---
-layout: post
+layout: page
-title: Part I. Section I.
-chapter: Chapter 2.
+title: Chapter 2.
 "Explanation of the Signs + Plus and - Minus."
-part: Part I. "Containing the Analysis of Determinate Quantities."
-section: Section I. "Of the different Methods of calculating Simple Quantities."
+part: I
+section: I
+chapter: 2
 ---

 <span class="art">8</span> When we have to add one given number to another,